GI Bill® and Veteran Education Benefits Changes in 2021

 2021 Changes to Post-911 GI Bill® and VA Education Benefits

 In December, Congress delivered recently-passed legislation to President Trump’s desk which, when signed into law, brings changes to the Department of Veterans Affairs (VA) GI Bill and other benefits.
 This legislation, known as the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvements Act of 2020, or H.R.
 7105 for short, will make several significant changes to your existing benefits programs.
 It was signed into law on January 5th, 2021.
-Here are the impacts to your GI Bill® and veterans education benefits for 2021.
+Here are the 2021 GI Bill and veterans education benefits changes.

 Changes to Education Benefits